kfei/stresser/README.md

 [task]
 # Task name
 name = The First Task
-# Task type, e.g. sikuli, script, bin.
+# Task type, e.g. sikuli, script and bin.
 type = sikuli
 # URL for executable which will be downloaded by Soldiers
 url = http://5.5.6.6:8000/first.skl